Lighting and Rendering / Maya

 Here you can also assign color and width of the rendered lines.
 In Verge3D lines are rendered with the Emission shader.

-For usage example, check out the following demo from the Asset Store: Lines.
+For usage example, check out the Lines demo (also available in the Asset Store).

 Clipping Planes